douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 * Add a basic production of the CO2 for the food supply chain

+* Data structure of lands:

+* The relationship network, represented as a graph (undirected ?)
+  * Each agent is represented as a node
+  * Relation between agents are represented by edge
+  * Edges are created by making exchange between the 2 nodes
+  * Goal of the relationship network: keep track of interactions, to give choice to agent to pick someone from their network, or find someone on the market
+  * $\Rightarrow$ next: edge have different level == importance of relationship
+    * level1 = basic level, both nodes can directly talk to each other (stored in their local cache)
+    * level2:
+      * other node preferred vs market (can be selected randomly with proba)
+      * access to other node's network ?
+      * contracts can be made easier TODO see contract part to see how this can influence the contracts ?
+    * making exchange increase level, don't make decrease

+* Different types of market exchange:
+  - Market is a unique place, where we can find all buyers and sellers, but could become separate things (e.g some local markets, big international markets, etc... in phase 2+).
+BADDDDD
+  - Different types of contract ?
+TODO

 # Phase 2, inclusion of types of agriculture

 ## Types of agriculture: ["definition"](http://www.riav.fr/quels-sont-les-differents-types-agriculture/)

+TBD, possibles types + required and effects needs to be discussed with other people
 - Conventional agriculture
 - Organic farming
 - Sustainable agriculture